-Offers for the Chase Slate® are not available through this site.
+Offers for the Barclaycard Arrival Plus® World Elite Mastercard® and Chase Slate® are not available through this site.
 All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
+Some offers may have expired.
 Please see our card marketplace for available offers.

 One of the guiding principles of award travel is protecting and maintaining your credit score.
 Getting approved for top rewards-earning credit cards like the Chase Sapphire Preferred® Card requires a clean credit file and a minimum 700+ credit score.
 But what if your credit score is under the magic 700 point threshold?
 Or you’re fresh out of college and trying to build your credit file from scratch?